Blast hits Shi'ite mosque in northern Afghanistan, killing least 11 | Law-Order

 - Afghanistan

-An explosion at a Shi'ite mosque in the northern Afghan city of Mazar-e-Sharif on Thursday killed at least 11 people, a health official said, one of a series of blasts around the country.
+An explosion claimed by the Islamic State at a Shi'ite mosque in the northern Afghan city of Mazar-e-Sharif on Thursday killed at least 11 people, a health official said, one of a series of blasts around the country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)